 Step 4: Pass the NASM CPT exam

-The final hurdle to becoming a NASM certified personal trainer is passing the exam.
-And we’ll give you our best tips on exactly how to do that in our upcoming section ‘What’s the best way to study for the NASM CPT exam?’
+The final hurdle to becoming a NASM-certified personal trainer is passing the exam.
+We'll cover that in more detail in the upcoming section: ‘What’s the best way to study for the NASM CPT exam?’

 However, many people with other commitments (like jobs) prefer to space their studies over a longer period of time: perhaps a few months.
 Either way, once you enroll, you’ll have 180 days to take the NASM CPT exam.